Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Constructing Rule Graphs

-Let us now show the correctness of the proposed process for constructing $m$-bounded rule graphs.
+The construction process clearly terminates after a finite number of steps.
+Indeed, only edges that are on a path of length $m$ are expanded in step 3, and given that there are only finitely many such paths, step 3 must terminate.
+It is also straightforward to see that the other steps must terminate.
+We now show that the construction process yields a valid $m$-bounded rule graph.

 Conditions (R1) and (R2) are clearly satisfied.
 Next, we show that condition (R3) is satisfied. \begin{lemma} Let $\mathcal{P}$ be a set of closed path rules and let $\mathcal{H}$ be the resulting $m$-bounded rule graph, constructed using the proposed process.
 Suppose nodes $n$ and $n'$ are connected with an edge of type $r$ and suppose $\mathcal{P}\models r_{i_1}(X_1,X_2) \wedge r_{i_2}(X_2,X_3) \wedge ... \wedge r_{i_p}(X_p,X_{p+1}) \rightarrow r(X_1,X_{p+1})$.
 Then there is a path connecting $n$ to $n'$, whose \textit{eq}-reduced type is $r_{i_1};...;r_{i_p}$. \end{lemma} \begin{proof} First, we show that at the end of step 4, there must be a path of type $r_{i_1};...;r_{i_p}$ connecting $n$ and $n'$.
 By construction, we immediately have that whenever two nodes $(n,n')$ are connected with an $r_i$-edge and $\mathcal{P}$ contains the rule $r_j(X,Y)\wedge r_l(Y,Z)\rightarrow r_i(X,Z)$ it holds that there exists some node $n''$ such that there is an $r_j$-edge from $n$ to $n''$ and an $r_l$ edge from $n''$ to $n'$.
 The existence of a path of type $r_{i_1};...;r_{i_p}$ then follows in the same way as in the proof of Lemma \ref{lemmaR3Satisfied}.
 It remains to be shown that the proposition remains valid after step 5.
 However, the paths in the final graph are those that can be found in the graph after step 4, with the possible addition of some \textit{eq}-edges.
 This means in particular that after step 5, there must still be a path from $n$ to $n'$ whose \textit{eq}-reduced type is $r_{i_1};...;r_{i_p}$. \end{proof}

 Finally, the fact that (R4m) is satisfied follows from the following lemma.

 \begin{lemma} Let $\mathcal{P}$ be a set of closed path rules, and let $\mathcal{H}$ be the resulting $m$-bounded rule graph, constructed using the process outlined above.
 Suppose there is a path from $n_0$ to $n_r$ whose \textit{eq}-reduced type if $r_1;...;r_p$, with $p\leq m+1$.
 Then it holds that $\mathcal{P} \models r_1(X_1,X_2)\wedge ... \wedge r_p(X_p,X_{p_1})\rightarrow r(X_1,X_{p+1})$. \end{lemma} \begin{proof} We clearly have that the proposition holds after step 3 of the construction method.
 After step 3, if there is an $r$-link between nodes $n$ and $n'$ and a rule $r_1(X,Y)\wedge r_2(Y,Z)\rightarrow r(X,Z)$ such that $n$ and $n'$ are not connected by an $r_1;r_2$ path, it must be the case that any path from $n_0$ to some node $n_r$ which contains the edge $(n,n')$ must have a length of at least $m+1$.
 It follows that any path from $n_0$ to some node $n_r$ which contains an edge that was added during step 4 must have length at least $m+2$.
 We thus have in particular that the proposition still holds after step 4.
 The paths in the final graph are those that can be found in the graph after step 4, with the possible addition of some \textit{eq}-edges.
 Since the proposition only depends on the \textit{eq}-reduced types of the paths, the result still holds after step 5. \end{proof}